 Supported call-to-action button options include: Contact Us, Learn More, Book Now, and Download.
-And thanks to Instagram’s “Shop” tab and product tagging functionality, Shopify merchants can enable their to learn more about their products with a single tap, and even take users directly to their Shopify store to make a purchase, all within the Instagram app.
+And thanks to Instagram’s Shop tab and product tagging functionality, Shopify merchants can enable their Instagram accounts to provide users with more about their products with a single tap, and even take users directly to their Shopify store to make a purchase, all within the Instagram app.

-If you’re running a purely organic campaign without investing dollars into Instagram ads, then there are two main goals you’ll want your call to action to achieve:
+If you’re running a purely organic campaign without investing dollars in Instagram ads, then there are two main goals you’ll want your call to action to achieve:

 - Driving followers and potential followers to read your caption, head to your profile, and click the link in your bio